RosettaCommons/documentation/Overview-of-ResidueTypeSet.md

 This [pull request](https://github.com/RosettaCommons/main/pull/591) refactored the ResidueTypeSet system to load up residue_types and patches and only instantiate patched residue types as they are needed ('on the fly').

-+ Only full instantiate ResidueTypes when they are explicitly requested; otherwise store them as compact placeholders.
++ Only full instantiate `ResidueType`s when they are explicitly requested; otherwise store them as compact placeholders.
 + New tools to instantiate residue_types based on aa, name3, and lists of desired properties/variants (which greatly reduce the number of instantations).
-Verified to give a big performance increase in, e.g., extract_pdbs (silent file extraction).
+Verified to give a big performance increase in, e.g., `extract_pdbs` (silent file extraction).
-+ New tool to recognize PDB residues based on atom names without having a list of all patched residues, based on a customized binary search through Patches.
++ New tool `ResidueTypeFinder` to recognize PDB residues based on atom names without having a list of all patched residues, based on a customized binary search through Patches.
 Verified to give a big performance increase in PDB read in.

+Some more information available in [these slides](https://dl.dropboxusercontent.com/u/21569020/Das_preRosettaCon2015_ResidueTypeSet.pdf).

  Subsequent pull requests are accomplishing the following tasks:
 + No more -override_rsd_type_limit warning.
 [Link](https://github.com/RosettaCommons/main/pull/725)